 Rome is the capital and largest city of Italy.
 It is also one of the oldest continuously occupied site in Europe.
 Rome’s historic city center is a World Heritage Site.
 Another independent country –The Vatican City, is completely located inside Rome city.
 This is a unique and only example of the country located in the city.

-In addition to these facts, Rome is the popular tourist destination.
-With wonderful palaces, millennium-old churches, grand romantic ruins, opulent monuments, ornate statues and graceful fountains, Rome is one of Europe’s and the world’s most visited, famous, influential and beautiful capitals.
+In addition to these facts, Rome is a popular tourist destination.
+With wonderful palaces, millennium-old churches, grand romantic ruins, opulent monuments, ornate statues, and graceful fountains, Rome is one of Europe’s and the world’s most visited, famous, influential and beautiful capitals.

 Our very first long vacation in Europe was the visit to Rome.
 We were there for 3 full days and still didn’t want to leave.

 On one evening in March, we flew from Stuttgart by budget airlines – Ryan air.
 The flight was pretty cheap and after delays took us to the destination.
 Passengers literally clapped after landing!!!
 Well, the flight, though not very comfortable, was not terrible also.
 We flew with Ryan air later too.
 In Rome, we landed at Ciampino international airport which is located to the southeast of the city.
 This airport is mainly for budget airlines.
 The city center is about 30 to 45 min by bus, depending on traffic.

 During this travel, we got the glimpses of Rome (or in the broader sense, of Italy).
 Rome is a big and trendy city.
 There were lots of shopping complexes displaying fashionable clothes and accessories.
 Buildings were tall like big blocks.
 All of them were beautifully decorated with some sculptures.
 I liked the city’s first impression.

 We had booked a private room in a family-run small guest house.
 Earlier I did not know but later I realized that I grabbed a really good deal as per location and price.
 The guest house was just in the next lane from Vatican city. !!!